Amin-MAG/My-Notes/Network/Laboratory a293b/Experiment 2.md

 ❓ Question 5

 We should encrypt our data and use certificates (TLS/SSL Protocols) to prevent this security issue.
-Then, the host3 only has the encrypted data and can not do anything.
+Then, the host3 only has the encrypted data and cannot do anything.
 RPF is also useful for recognization and dropping the packet.